On the occasion of the arrival of our beautiful poplins printed in block print, I thought you might not know this technique...

 3. The choice of color combinations

-4. The block/stamp soaking is done in vegetable oil for several days to allow better color adhesion and the longevity of the stamp.
+4. The block/stamp is soaked in vegetable oil for several days to improve color adhesion and the stamp's longevity.

-5. The application of the stamp(s), requiring the same pressure of the stamp on the fabric to obtain the same color intensity.
+5. The application of the stamp(s), requiring the same pressure on the fabric to achieve the same color intensity.

 6. The fabric is washed, dried, ironed…